jgneff/openjdk/README.md

 OpenJDK is the official reference implementation of the Java Platform, Standard Edition.
 This project builds [Snap packages](https://snapcraft.io/openjdk) of OpenJDK directly from its [source repositories](https://github.com/openjdk) on GitHub.
 These packages provide everything you need to develop a Java application on Linux, including all of the latest development tools, class libraries, API documentation, and source code of the Java Development Kit (JDK).

-The branches of this repository publish the JDK general-availability release (JDK GA) and early-access builds (JDK EA) for six hardware platforms.
-They are listed below by their Debian architecture (`dpkg --print-architecture`), machine hardware name (`uname -m`), and Java architecture (`os.arch`):
+The branches of this repository publish the JDK general-availability (GA) release and early-access (EA) builds for six hardware platforms.
+They are listed below by their Debian architecture, machine hardware name, and Java architecture:

 | Debian  | Machine | Java    | JDK GA | JDK EA |
 |:-------:|:-------:|:-------:|:------:|:------:|